ManozBachhav/greencart/README.md

 # 🌱 Greencart

 **Greencart** is an innovative full-stack e-commerce platform that connects local producers—such as farmers, bakers, and poultry farmers—directly with consumers.
-Built from scratch, this project promotes fair pricing, fresher goods, and stronger local economies by eliminating the need for middlemen.
+Built from scratch, this project promotes fair pricing, fresher goods, and stronger local economies by eliminating the need for middlemen.It also featured with Admin pannel means a Seller Dashboard who can manage products and also integrate with cash on delivery and online payments

 ## 🚀 Live Demo